Memberships

 Members are allowed a specific amount of ride hours per week and may sign up on our Pike13 system for their weekly rides.

-Various ride times are available throughout the week for you to sign up for.
-Rides must be signed up for each week - bulk enrollment is not available.
+Various arena ride times are available throughout the week for you to sign up for.

 Links for Members to Sign Up for Weekly Rides